 This guide demonstrates how to use JournoFinder to find relevant regional journalists, using an example of targeting journalists in Florida for a study on tourist attractions.

 Start by combining key phrases related to your topic with the location of interest.
-Our example study focuses on tourist attractions in Florida, so start with searches like:

 “tourist attractions” AND “Florida”